binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/extending-leverage/tasks.md

 # Custom tasks

 The same way we needed to automate or simplify certain tasks or jobs for the user, you may need to do the same in your project.

-Leverage CLI does not limit itself to provide only the core functionality required to create and manage your Leverage project, but also allows for the definition of custom tasks that can be used to add capabilities that are outside of Leverage CLI's scope.
+Leverage CLI does not limit itself to provide only the core functionality required to create and manage your Leverage project, but also allows for the definition of custom tasks, at the `build.py` root context file, that can be used to add capabilities that are outside of Leverage CLI's scope.

 By implementing new auxiliary Leverage tasks you can achieve consistency and homogeneity in the experience of the user when interacting with your Leverage project and simplify the usage of any other tool that you may require.

 ## Tasks
 Tasks are simple python functions that are marked as such with the use of the `@task()` decorator.
 We call the file where all tasks are defined a 'build script', and by default it is assumed to be named `build.py`.
-If you use any other name for your build script, you can let Leverage know through the [global option `--filename`](./reference/basic-features.md).
+If you use any other name for your build script, you can let Leverage know through the [global option `--filename`](../reference/basic-features.md).

 ```python
 from leverage import task